 Like many cat breeds, Maine Coons come in a vast array of colors and patterns.
 If a black Maine Coon has ever crossed your path, you may even have considered this good luck.
 Is there such a thing as a totally black Main Coon?

 Maine Coon cats can be completely black, a color officially called solid black.
-However, the cat many people believe is a black Maine Coon is often a black smoke.
-Discover how you can tell these two coats apart and why people are so intrigued by black Maine Coons.
+However, the cat many people assume is a black Maine Coon often isn’t one: it’s a black smoke instead!
+Discover how you can tell these two coats apart and what makes a true black Maine Coon so special.

 Black is one of five solid Maine Coon coat colors and a solid black Maine Coon has coal-black fur from root to tip.
 The black smoke Maine Coon has paler roots and its neck ruff and ear tufts are often silver.

 The face of a black Maine Coon appears cool and expressionless because of its total lack of markings.
 Though a back Maine Coon may appear aloof, it is just as goofy and friendly as any other color of Maine Coon.
 That single-colored face is just hard to read.